18 days to the World Cup, Nigeria"s official jerseys are still not available

-Just days before the 2018 FIFA World Cup, the authentic Super Eagles jerseys are unavailable.
+Just days before the 2018 FIFA World Cup, the authentic Super Eagles jerseys are still not available to fans.

 The kit makers unveiled the new Super Eagles kits for the 2018 FIFA World Cup in February 2017 which caused massive reactions on social media.